 Commencing in 1847 the line was built in stages and at its height ran from Northallerton, in the east, to Garsdale, on the Settle to Carlisle line, in the West.
 With the increase in road travel regular passenger services ended in 1954, however Bedale and Leyburn stations remained open for freight traffic.

-The line is now operated by The Wensleydale Railway plc who began running passenger services in 2003.
+The line is now operated by Wensleydale Railway plc, a charity which began running passenger services in 2003.
 This is run mainly by volunteers and is always looking to recruit more.